The Ultimate Guide to Credit Cards

 Alternatively, you can check your cardholder agreement, which will usually list your regular purchase APR, as well as any other rates, such as those charged for balance transfers or cash advances.
 Your cardholder agreement is sent out along with your new card and is available digitally through your online banking platform.

-For a card you don’t already have, the general interest rate available to potential cardholders will be listed in the card’s Terms & Conditions — also called the “Disclosure,” or “Rates & Fees” documentation.
+For a card you don’t currently have, you can find the general interest rate listed in the card’s Terms & Conditions, also referred to as the “Disclosure” or “Rates & Fees” document.

 You can often find the key details of the promotion you’re offered in the Schumer box.
 This is the table in your cardholder agreement that discloses important information about the card — including interest rates, fees, payment schedules, terms and conditions, and promotion details.